Kostasel/Network-Authentication/Examples/Authentication/ReadMe.txt

-Here you can find the examples for the authenticators included in this asset.
+Here you can find an example of how to create authentication with this solution.

-Change the Username,Password fields in server and client with the correct data to authenticate or kick the client requesting authentication in your game.
+Usage:
+1. Launch the scene, start the server and the client.
+2. Write your username and password into provided fields.
+3. Click "Login" to launch the auth request.

 All the data is encrypted prior to being transmitted with Aes 128 bit encryption.
 Before the authentication is started the client and server are doing an asymetric 1024 bit